on this page

 You need to address any debts you have as soon as possible.
-If you can't repay the amount in full, you can make a payment arrangement by calling the Child Support enquiry line.
+If you can't pay the amount in full, you can make a payment arrangement by calling the Child Support enquiry line.

 There are a few reasons a payment may be overdue.
 It may be because of one of the following:

 - the payment was late or not made

 - the assessment changed

 - the receiving parent asked us to collect an unpaid amount from a Private Collect period

 - there was a change in your circumstances and you didn’t let us know.

 If your circumstances change, you need to let us know as soon as possible.
 This may include changes to your:

 - care arrangements